Chemical and Biomolecular Engineering

 The undergraduate degree in chemical engineering requires the completion of 126 credits.
 Chemical engineering students are required to take the Chemical Engineering discipline specific Fundamentals of Engineering examination of Alabama or another state prior to graduation.
 All electives must be approved by the student’s advisor.

-The Department of Chemical & Biomolecular Engineering offers programs leading to a degree of Master of Science in Chemical Engineering.
-The programs of study are designed to provide knowledge of modern engineering concepts and practices, to prepare the graduate for the practice of engineering at a higher level of proficiency than attainable with a bachelor's degree, and to prepare the graduate for further study towards the doctoral degree.
+The Department of Chemical & Biomolecular Engineering offers programs leading to a degree of Master of Science in Chemical Engineering, and faculty in the Department can also advise students studying for a Doctoral degree.
+The programs of study are designed to provide knowledge of modern engineering concepts and practices, to prepare the graduate for the practice of engineering at a higher level of proficiency than attainable with a bachelor's degree, and at Master's level to prepare the graduate for further study towards the Doctoral degree.